BY LAWS OF CONGREGATION BETH ISRAEL OF SAN DIEGO

 (c) The dependent minor children of members (Article III Section 1) are not entitled to vote.

 (d) If a member wishes to cast an absentee vote, the member must mail a written request for an absentee ballot, signed by the member, to the Executive Director at least ten (10) days prior to the scheduled voting day.
 Such absentee vote may be cast only for election of Directors and election of members of the Nominating Committee.
 The Executive Director must mail, such absentee ballot to each member in good standing duly requesting the same.
 The absentee ballot shall be completed by the member and must be received by the Executive Director before the commencement of the membership meeting.
 In the case of the Annual Meeting, no absentee ballot may be mailed before the mailing to members of the Final Notice of that meeting.
-Once a member’s absentee ballot has been received by the Executive Director, such absentee ballot may not be withdrawn and the member may not vote in person.
+Once a member’s absentee ballot has been received by the Executive Director, such absentee ballot may not be withdrawn and the member may not vote in person or electronically at the meeting.
 With respect to the election of Directors and Nominating Committee members, in the event a duly nominated candidate withdraws from the election before such meeting, the membership may vote on the remaining candidates at such membership meeting.